 - The decision of the adjudicating panel is final.

-At every level of the competition each competitor will be judged on the three judging criteria listed below.
-Please note that each criterion is equally weighted and has an emphasis on audience.
+At every level of the competition each competitor will be assessed on the judging criteria listed below.
+Each criterion is equally weighted and has an emphasis on audience.